 COVID-19 vaccine injury & bereavement

-Millions of people across the UK have received up to three dose of the COVID-19 vaccine.
+Millions of people across the UK have received multiple doses of the COVID-19 vaccine.
 The scheme has rightly been hailed as a huge success in terms of the speed with which a significant proportion of the UK population has been fully vaccinated.

 The Government and regulatory agencies in the UK are closely monitoring the health impacts of COVID-19 vaccinations.
 The number of people suffering adverse health impacts is very small, particularly in the context of the very large numbers of people in the UK who have safely accessed the vaccines.
 When individuals do suffer health impacts as a result of vaccination in the UK – what support is available to them?